AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 Whenever you make a weapon attack, you can infuse your weapon to increase its potency, increasing the weapon's damage die by 1 for the attack.
 In addition, as a reaction to being attacked by a weapon, you may attempt to defuse the weapon.
 If you do, the weapon's damage die decreases by 1 for the attack.

+You may use a total number of infusions up to your transmuter level each round, resetting at the start of your turn.

 ## Makeshift Alchemy

 As a professional alchemist, you possess the ability to make improvised tools which emulate the effects of other alchemical items.
-Once per long rest, you may spend half an hour create [alchemical items](Alchemist.md) under the Bombs, Harmful Substances and Concoctions tabs which cost up to 12 sc * your transmuter level for free, using materials from your surroundings as ingredients.
+Once per long rest, you may spend half an hour create [alchemical items](Alchemist.md) under the Bombs, Harmful Substances and Concoctions tabs which cost up to 16 sc * your transmuter level for free, using materials from your surroundings as ingredients.
 These items deteriorate once you take your next long rest, or 16 hours pass.

 ## Alchemical Affinity

 Your affinity with alchemy as both a profession and a way of life, increases as you improve in weaving it through battle.
-Starting at 2nd level, whenever you use your alchemechanical infusion to increase the damage die of a poison-coated weapon or a flask, you also increase the damage die dealt by the alchemical substance by 1.
+Starting at 2nd level, whenever you attack with a weapon enhanced by an alchemical substance such as venoms or a crystallizer, you may use your alchemechanical infusion to increase the damage die of the substance by 1.
+You may also enhance damage die from substances applied by a flask or dart in this way.
-In addition, whenever a concoction would restore hit points to you, you gain additional hit points equal to your transmuter level.
+In addition, whenever a concoction would restore hit points to you, or you would use a dart with a healing concoction to heal a creature, you may use an alchemechanical infusion to increase the healing die by 1.
+For a coagulation concoction, this would effectively raise each of the hit dice expended.

-## Far Thrower

-Also starting at 4th level, whenever you attack with a thrown weapon, you may use Alchemechanical Infusion feature to instead double the weapon's range.
-Stacking this effect more than once makes the range: tripled, quadrupled, etc.

 ## Martial Techniques

 At 2nd level, you learn the use of [[Sign of Remembrance/Martial Techniques/Introduction|martial techniques]].
 Whenever you gain this feature, you may use its preparation slots to prepare either techniques of this class or a general technique.
 You may choose to prepare a basic technique instead of an advanced technique if you fulfill its class requirements.

 | **Transmuter Level** | **Basic Techniques** | **Advanced Techniques** |
 | -------------------- | -------------------- | ----------------------- |